 - What do we want to accomplish with this specific campaign?

 - How will we determine success?

-- What personas (link to project page about creating personas) will this campaign be targeting?
+- What buyer personas will this campaign be targeting?

 - What types of content/topics/keywords will best work with this campaign and this target audience?